SwapnikKatkoori/sleeper-api-wrapper/README.md

 ```
 {'pts_ppr':score_float, 'pts_std': score_float, 'pts_half_ppr': score_float}
 ```
+- types: score_float(float)
-If the score is not available for a format, the value will be None.
+- If the score is not available for a format, the value will be None.

 <a name="players"></a>
 ### Players